obfuscurity/hatchet/README.md

     block in log on $ext_if inet proto tcp port 445
 ```

-Although the filter results are the same, the 2nd example takes advantage of the "last match" philosophy.
+Although the filter results are the same, the 2nd example takes advantage of the `last match` philosophy.
 It will only log TCP packets destined for port 445 on the external interface.
 The previous example will log every silly packet that isn't explicitly passed, including those on the local LAN.

 ## License